GuiMarion/MultimodelEmbedding/README.md

 We use the following python librairies: numpy, torch, pypianoroll, midi2audio, librosa, tqdm, soundfile, sounddevice, matplotlib.

-You can use our script 'dependencies.sh' in order to install all in once:
+You can use our script in order to install all in once:

 ```shell
 ./dependencies.sh